DeAngelisA/deangelisa/README.md

 ### Hi there 👋

-I'm Andrea De Angelis, currently an SNF Ambizione Researcher in the Department of Political Science at the University of Zurich.
+I'm Andrea De Angelis, currently an Assistant Professor (Tenure Track) in Computational Social and Political Sciences at the University of Milan.
+I am also an SNF Ambizione Researcher in the Department of Political Science at the University of Zurich.
 Welcome to my GitHub profile!

 - 🔭 **I’m currently working on:** The project “Political Misinformation in the Digital Age,” funded by the Swiss National Science Foundation.
-My research focuses on political misinformation, media change, dealignment, and the personalization of politics in European democracies.
+My research focuses on political misinformation, computational social scienes, and public opinion in Western democracies.

 - 🌱 **I’m currently learning:** How to use LLMs for my teaching and research (ideas are welcome!).